damolmo/LineageOS-Switch-T210-UNOFFICIAL/README.md

 NOTE¹: Optionally you can flash Magisk and GApps packages from TWRP, <b><a href="https://opengapps.org/">OpenGApps</a>/<a href="https://sourceforge.net/projects/nikgapps/files/Releases/NikGapps-Q/">NikGApps</a> </b> and <b><a href="https://github.com/topjohnwu/Magisk/releases">Magisk Stable release</a></b> are the recommended options.

-NOTE²: Switch AArch is ARM64-v8a, choose ARM64 GApps packages
+NOTE²: Switch AArch is ARM64-v8a, choose ARM64 GApps package

 # Cómo instalar esta ROM (Spanish Instructions)